-During my time in Helsinki, I had the opportunity to stay at two contrasting properties.
-While I was in the city leveraging the Helsinki Card, I opted for a budget accommodation and for the conference, I was put up at the Clarion Helsinki.
+During my 3 day Helsinki itinerary, I had the opportunity to stay at two contrasting properties.
+While I was in the city leveraging the Go Helsinki Card, I opted for a budget accommodation and for the conference, I was put up at the Clarion Helsinki.

 It may be labelled a hostel but it’s far from your typical hostel.
 It’s closer to an apartment hotel but since it’s a shared bathroom, you probably couldn’t call it that either.
 True to Scandinavian standards, the private room I had for one was incredibly clean and so too were the bathrooms.
 The unique thing here is that it’s totally for the anti-social person.
 It’s not like a hostel because there are no social activities and there is no front desk.
 You get a code to access the building and your room so it is all self-serve which I loved.
 A brilliant idea!